mjhea0/thinkful-mentor/decorators/readme.md

 ## Decorators

-Decorators are a form on Python metaprogramming, using functions to manipulate code.
+Decorators are a form of Python metaprogramming, using functions to manipulate code.

 > You can find all the examples from this article [here](https://github.com/mjhea0/thinkful-mentor/tree/master/decorators).